PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Introduction

 \section{Introduction}

 The unprecedented success of large language models (LLMs) has revolutionized natural language processing, but their deployment is hindered by exorbitant computational and memory demands~\citep{brown2020language}.
-Models such as DeepSeek-R1-671B~\citep{guo2025deepseekr1}, with hundreds of billions of parameters, require specialized hardware and massive energy consumption, limiting accessibility on edge devices and raising environmental concerns~\citep{patterson2021carbon}.
-To address this, extreme low-bit quantization, viz. binary (1-bit) or ternary (1.58-bit), has emerged as a viable approach, facilitating multiplication-free operations that align with efficient hardware implementation.
+Models such as LLaMA3~\citep{llama3}, Qwen3~\citep{qwen3}, DeepSeek-R1-671B~\citep{guo2025deepseekr1}, with hundreds of billions of parameters, require specialized hardware and massive energy consumption, limiting accessibility on edge devices and raising environmental concerns~\citep{patterson2021carbon}.
+To address this, sub-4 bit low-bit quantization including binary (1-bit) and ternary (1.58-bit), has emerged as a viable approach, facilitating affordable memory consumption aligned with efficient and edge implementation demands.